Meenakshi1112/SmartCar/README.md

 `To use the API, open two terminal tabs.`

-`In the first tab, cd into the SmartCar project folder and run _python SmartCarAPI.py_ This will host the SmartCar API on a local server.
-Get the server url and use it the other tab to access specific API's.`
+`In the first tab, cd into the SmartCar project folder and run _python SmartCarAPI.py_ This will host the SmartCar API on your local host.
+Get the server url or simply use localhost/ to access specific API's.`

 For example: